Avyren-Technologies/Avy-Tracker/README.md

 ## 🌟 Overview

-ParrotAnalyzer is a multi-tenant mobile platform designed to streamline workforce management for organizations.
+Avy Tracker is a multi-tenant mobile platform designed to streamline workforce management for organizations.
 It enables real-time tracking of employees through GPS, automated attendance logging, detailed travel analytics (with indoor movements excluded via geofencing), comprehensive expense management, and a robust leave management system with multi-level approval workflows.
 The platform provides role-specific dashboards for Employees, Group Admins, Management Personnel, and Super Admins.
 Additionally, Gemini AI is integrated as a live chatbot support tool to assist employees with real-time queries, ensuring a responsive and user-friendly experience across both Android and iOS devices.

 ## 🎯 Key Features